-DISH Network serves up fare intended to whet everyone's appetite for televised entertainment.
-The #2 provider of satellite-based pay-TV in the US (behind DIRECTV), the company serves about 14 million subscribers, which includes business clients in such industries as hospitality, restaurant, and retail.
-Programming includes premium movies, SIRIUS radio, on-demand video service augmented by its Blockbuster assets, regional and specialty sports, local and international channels, and pay-per-view in addition to basic video programming.
+radio, on-demand video service, regional and specialty sports, local and international channels, and pay-per-view in addition to basic video programming.
 It offers bundled voice and Internet services through partnerships with voice and data communications providers.
-Co-founder and chairman Charlie Ergen controls about 90% of the company.
+DISH generates all of its sales in the US.

-DISH provides its programming options via 13 satellites that it owns or leases from satellite equipment and services provider EchoStar (spun off by DISH in 2008).
-It will lease capacity on a satellite under construction that should launch in the second half of 2012.
+DISH provides its programming options via satellites that it owns or leases from satellite equipment and services provider EchoStar (spun off by DISH in 2008).
 The company distributes its programming from operations centers also owned by EchoStar.
 DISH subscribers access the service using a small satellite dish and digital set-top receivers.
-The company's 12 customer call centers use software by CSG Systems for billing and customer service transactions.